-The total pension liabilities for financial reporting purposes were determined by actuarial valuations as of July 1, 2015 and rolled forward to June 30, 2016.
+The total pension liabilities for financial reporting purposes were determined by actuarial valuations as of July 1, 2016 and 2015, respectively, and rolled forward to June 30, 2017 and 2016, respectively.
 The following actuarial assumptions were used and applied to all periods included in the measurement:

-- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair (market) value. - Amortization method and period: Level dollar, fixed period over 40 years, from July 1, 1994 through fiscal year 2034. - Investment rate of return of 7.50%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 3.00-6.00% and non-teachers 3.00-6.50%, based on age. - Inflation rate of 3.0%. - Discount rate of 7.50%. - Mortality rates based on RP-2000 Mortality Tables. - Withdrawal rates: Teachers 0.8-30% and non-teachers 1.2-24.75%. - Disability rates: 0-0.7%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 15-100%. - Ad hoc cost-of-living increases in pensions are periodically granted by the State Legislature.
+- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair (market) value. - Amortization method and period: Level dollar, fixed period over 40 years, from July 1, 1994 through fiscal year 2034. - Investment rate of return of 7.50%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 3.00-6.00% and non-teachers 3.00-6.50%, based on age. - Inflation rate of 3.0%. - Discount rate of 7.50%. - Mortality rates based on RP-2000 Mortality Tables. - Withdrawal rates: Teachers 0.8-35.00% and non-teachers 1.316-24.75%. - Disability rates: 0-0.7%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 15-100%. - Ad hoc cost-of-living increases in pensions are periodically granted by the State Legislature.
 However, the retirement system makes no automatic provision for such increases.